vldr/Cubic/README.md

 After the build process completes, the output HTML, JS, and WASM files will be located in the `Web/Build/` directory.

 ### Windows
+> [!NOTE]
-**Note:** The included compiled SDL2 and GLEW dynamic link binaries are built for x86-based machines only.
+> The included compiled SDL2 and GLEW dynamic link binaries are built for x86_64 machines only.

 1. Install [Visual Studio](https://visualstudio.microsoft.com/#vs-section).
 2. Open `Windows/Cubic.sln` in Visual Studio.